Dominique Van Wieringen: Early career

 Van Wieringen began racing motocross at the age of five and eventually moved to kart racing.
 In 2011, she made the transition to full-sized race cars and scored a feature win at Spartan Speedway in Mason, MI.
 The following season, she won the Outlaw Super Late Model Championship at Springport Motor Speedway.
 Moving to the JEGS/CRA All-Star Series in 2013, Van Wieringen became the first female to win on the All-Stars Tour on September 22, 2013, at Lucas Oil Raceway.

 Van Wieringen signed with NEMCO Motorsports for the 2015 season, running super late models in various CRA Super Series and CARS-Tour events, occasionally as a teammate to John Hunter Nemechek.
-After modest success, including leading several races and earning a few top-5s, along with some frustrations, Van Wieringen signed with Mark Rette to drive full-time in the K&N Pro Series East for 2016.
+After modest success, including leading several races and earning a few top-fives, along with some frustrations, Van Wieringen signed with Mark Rette to drive full-time in the K&N Pro Series East for 2016.

 K&N Pro Series East

-After signing on with RJR, she would have a less than desirable rookie season, despite qualifying on one of the front two rows for six out of the first eight races and leading at Mobile and Stafford Motor Speedway, Van Wieringen only mustered a best finish of tenth through the first eleven races, however she would go on a hot streak in the final 3 races reeling off three consecutive top 5 finishes to round out the year.
+After signing on with RJR, Van Wieringen would have a less than desirable rookie season, despite qualifying on one of the front two rows for six out of the first eight races and leading at Mobile and Stafford Motor Speedway, Van Wieringen only mustered a best finish of tenth through the first eleven races, however she would go on a hot streak in the final three races reeling off three consecutive top-five finishes to round out the year.
 She was awarded an honorable mention in the "Breakout Driver" category for her rookie campaign.

-In 2017, she returned to Rette Jones Racing for one K&N Pro Series East race, finishing third at Langley Speedway.
+In 2017, Van Wieringen returned to Rette Jones Racing for one K&N Pro Series East race, finishing third at Langley Speedway.